scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 - [ ] A book your pastor recommends
 - [ ] A book more than 100 years old
 - [ ] A book for children
-- [ ] A mystery or detective novel
+- [x] A mystery or detective novel [The Mysterious Affair at the Styles by Agatha Christie - Scott 12/16/2015]
 - [ ] A book published in 2016
 - [ ] A book about a current issue
 - [ ] A Man Booker Prize nominee